Managing Configuration Comments on IOS XR

 [OUTPUT OMITTED]

-Now, the OSPF cost of the Loopback 0 interface on PE-TEST-1 is modified, and a comment is added to explain the reason for this choice.
+Now, the OSPF cost of the Loopback 0 interface on PE-TEST-1 is modified, and a comment is added.
 The following configuration is then applied.

 RP/0/RP0/CPU0:PE-TEST-1(config-ospf)#area 0